canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-Ensure that the controller manager configuration file ownership is set to root:root (Automated)
+Ensure that the controller manager configuration file ownership is set to root:root

 **Remediation:**